thumbliner/thumbliner/study.md

 ---

-> “We read for the enjoyment of it.
-I mean it’s been enormously beneficial to us but the reason we read is that it’s fun.”<br>
+> “The market economy is like a delicate plant which needs a carefully tended soil.”<br>
-> — Warren Buffett
+> — Wilhelm Röpke

 ---